 It’s a good idea to refresh your sun protection before you step out for lunch, or when you go home at the end of the day if it’s still light out.
 The sun is the main cause of skin aging in light-skinned people, and a study on sunscreen use found that daily sunscreen users had no increased signs of aging during the four years they were observed.

 SPF mists like Supergoop!
 Sunscreen Mist ($12) are great for topping up your UV protection without disturbing your makeup, while powders like Brush on Block Mineral Powder Sunscreen ($13.55) can be used to soak up extra oil at the end of the day.

 If you haven’t had a chance to grab these products yet, be sure to rest your eyes every 20 minutes, get your blood flowing from time to time with deskercises, and stay hydrated!

-One 2015 study suggests that high water consumption can positively affect your skin’s physiology, and drinking less water than you need will result in skin changes.
+One suggests that high water consumption can positively affect your skin’s physiology, and drinking less water than you need will result in skin changes.
 It’s easy to forget about hydration when you’re not sweating it out, but the average woman should be drinking 11.5 cups per day.
 Men should drink 15.5 cups.
 If you need an incentive to drink water, get a bottle with a fruit infuser ($11.99) for tastier hydration.

 Michelle explains the science behind beauty products at Lab Muffin Beauty Science.
 She has a PhD in synthetic medicinal chemistry.
 You can follow her for science-based beauty tips on Instagram and Facebook.